Max-FM/talon-ai-tools/demos/formatting/format_bullets.md

 `model format bullets`

+## Description

+This command transforms paragraphs into markdown headings and bullet points.
+Each paragraph is turned into a section, and key points are extracted and formatted as bullet points to make the text more readable and easier to scan.

 ## Text to Format

 Project Timeline: The project will officially kick off on October 1st, and we expect to reach the first milestone by November 15th.
 We will have bi-weekly meetings to track progress and ensure that all tasks are on schedule.
 Final delivery is planned for January 31st of the following year, allowing enough time for testing and client feedback before closure.
 Budget Allocation: The total budget for the project is $200,000.
 Of this, $50,000 is allocated for software development, $30,000 for marketing, and $20,000 for quality assurance.
 The remaining $100,000 will be reserved for contingency and operational costs.
 It’s critical to monitor expenditures closely to ensure we don’t exceed the allotted budget in any area.Team Structure: We will have a dedicated team for the project, consisting of 5 developers, 2 QA testers, and 3 marketing professionals.
 Each team member will be assigned specific tasks based on their expertise.
 The project manager will oversee the day-to-day activities and will be responsible for ensuring smooth coordination between all departments.